Exabyte-io/documentation/docs/materials-designer/header-menu/advanced/combinatorial-set.md

 # Combinations

-In case commas (",") are used as separators, the elements are changed one at a time.
+In case commas ("," - with no trailing spaces) are used as separators, the elements are changed one at a time, such as demonstrated in the example below:

 **1st scenario - input**
 ```